August 2021: Iris Partners ended its 11th fiscal year gaining 7.25% with the risk of only 13,83% of that of S&P 500 .

 A Troy Ounce is the traditional unit of weight used for precious metals.
 The term derives from the French town of Troyes, where this unit was first used in the Middle Ages.
 One troy ounce is equal to 1.0971428 ounces avoirdupois.
 In the bullion market, all references to ounces mean troy ounces.

-July 2016: Iris Investment declined 2.19% in June due to some valuation changes in swap markets.
+July 2016: Iris Partners declined 2.19% in June due to some valuation changes in swap markets.
 The loss was unrelated to Brexit.
 The changes open new trading opportunities.

 June 2016: Panic is palpable as markets swoon on Brexit vote few expected.
 A major deflationary movement is triggered in the markets.
 Iris Investments is mainly exposed in agriculturals and swaps.
 These markets are not subject to any extraordinary swings.
 Iris do not hold any substantial short positions in financials.

-Iris investments implemented a new automated arbitrage strategy between regulated exchange traded contracts and their inter banking counterparts.
+Iris Partners implemented a new automated arbitrage strategy between regulated exchange traded contracts and their inter banking counterparts.

 ESMA, Europe's top markets watchdog is examining ways it can standardise trade reporting requirements, amid continued complaints that firms are being forced to do the same work several times over to satisfy different rules.
 Iris Investments regulatory workload increased fivefold over the last 2 years.